Getting to the root cause of your pain

 Previous injury history

-One of the major aspects that can lead us to where the root cause, is looking at the person’s previous injuries.
+One of the major aspects that can lead us to where the root cause, is looking at previous injuries.

-We see it time and time again in the clinic, in terms of a previous injury that may have occurred 10 – 20 years ago but it is still impacting a person’s current pain levels and function.
+We see it time and time again in the clinic: A previous injury that may have occurred 10 – 20 years ago but it is still impacting a person’s current pain levels and function.

 Let’s call this, the ‘’grandparent’’ of your pain.

 If the injury was significant and was never addressed in terms of strengthening and restoring correct movement patterns, the effects of this can linger.

 Oftentimes, the person may have almost completely forgotten about this injury until prompted.

 This can be the very reason why someone has been to other clinics and tried other approaches and have been unsuccessful.